nurk/8-bit-cpu/README.md

 On Amazon I found this [device](https://www.amazon.nl/dp/B0C1SMSW9F?ref=ppx_yo2ov_dt_b_product_details&th=1) that had all the features I wanted and it was not out of my budget.

 Amazon was also used to buy the [wires](https://www.amazon.com.be/dp/B07V5FVSYL?psc=1&ref=ppx_yo2ov_dt_b_product_details) and initially some [resistors](https://www.amazon.com.be/dp/B0967TG6XR?ref=ppx_yo2ov_dt_b_product_details&th=1).
-The wires we great and I ordered multiple of those because it seems this thing needs a lot of wire.
+The wires were great and I ordered multiple of those because it seems this thing needs a lot of wire.
 The resistors I hated and did not use.
 The legs have a diameter of 0.3 mm which is just too thin.
 When you want to insert them into a breadboard they just bend.
 The resistors eventually also came from Mouser.

 Next up, the goals of this build.
 * I wanted a schematic of my build so I learned to use [KiCad](https://www.kicad.org/)